 - a.
 All PIHP billable Medicaid services can only be provided to an appropriately credentialed practitioner(s). - b.
 Clarification that all encounter services provided be directly transmitted to the Region 10 PIHP for MDHHS processing and cost reporting encounter/billing compliant format. - 3.
 The awarding of privileges are to be based upon scope of practice as defined in state licensing laws and rules in specified area with other required certification standards, including the Michigan Certification Board for Addiction Professionals (MCBAP) standards for Substance Use Disorder (SUD) Credentialing.
 In addition, where applicable, Quality Assessment and Performance Improvement Program (QAPIP) information relating to Provider Network Management, must be considered. - S. LCCMH will not remit payment to organizational providers after applicable licensures and/or certifications have expired until an updated license(s) and/or certification has been submitted and received by the applicable credentialing committee and enrollment into the LCCMH Network Provider Registry.
-If lapsed for more than 60 days, no payment will be made for the lapsed period until an updated credentialing application has been submitted and received by the applicable credentialing Registry and OASIS database system. - T. Credentialing of paraprofessionals is not required with the exception of substance use providers certified by MCBAP, recovery coaches and certified peer support staff.
-Where applicable, provider organizations are to have an internal process ensuring all paraprofessional staff meets the requirements of the MDHHS Medicaid Provider Manual; and all paraprofessional staff are appropriately trained to provide direct care to a PIHP beneficiary.
-All staff must have all required MDHHS trainings within 30 days of hire or transfer to an applicable position unless otherwise specified.
-During the training period, staff must be under the direct supervision of staff members who are fully trained.
-Documentation of training and supervision must be on file by the provider.
-At a minimum, paraprofessional training consists of the following curricula areas:
+If lapsed for more than 60 days, no payment will be made for the lapsed period until an updated credentialing application has been submitted and received by the applicable credentialing committee and updated in the LCCMH Network Provider Registry and OASIS database system. - T. Credentialing of paraprofessionals is not required with the exception of substance use providers certified by MCBAP, recovery coaches and certified peer support staff.
+Where applicable, provider organizations are to have an internal process ensuring all paraprofessional staff meets the requirements of the MDHHS

 CHAPTER CHAPTER SECTION SUBJECT

 Administrative 01 002 50

 SECTION DESCRIPTION

 Operations Provider Enrollment Privileging and

-Credentialing
+- Credentialing